-In the liberal arts tradition, students at St. Edward's learn to be well-rounded, confident problem solvers and communicators (writing, speaking and presentation) who can actively engage in teams and work independently.
-Their St. Edward’s experience prepares them to contribute their enthusiasm, diverse skills, global perspective and desire to make a difference to the success of an organization.
-It’s why employers continually seek out our students for internships and classroom consulting projects — and ultimately, as employees.
+The St. Edward's experience prepares you to turn your confidence and enthusiasm, diverse skills, global perspective, and desire to make a difference into a successful career.
+It’s why employers choose our students for internships and classroom consulting projects — and, ultimately, as employees.

 Your transition from campus to career is a primary focus during your time on the hilltop.
 We support your success with practical insights, networking opportunities, and job-search skills and resources that guide you toward your most rewarding path — be it graduate school or your dream job.

 Learn to think critically, solve problems, communicate effectively, work independently and with teams, and understand the world from different points of view — practical outcomes of our academically challenging, liberal arts education.
 See science and business graduates Taylor Gabriel ’13 and Jessica Collins ’12 talk about the value of their St. Edward’s education in their personal and professional lives.

 Dive into your discipline with high-level research, creative projects and fellowship studies that push the boundaries of learning, enhancing your credentials for graduate or professional school.
 Biology major Elizabeth Pelser ’13 jumped at her chance to conduct neuroscience research on the hilltop.
 It led to pursuing her PhD in Neuroscience at the University of Texas Southwestern Medical Center.